Cameras in the Courtroom Procedures

 Documents and Forms

 a.
-A Notification of Request for Video Recording will be docketed by the clerk's office for each scheduled hearing.
+A Notification of Request for Video Recording will be docketed by the clerk's office for the scheduled proceeding.

 b.
 Parties must complete a Party Response to Request for Video Recording within 5 days of receipt and email it to the assigned judge's courtroom deputy.
 Do not e-file the Party Response.
 All parties must submit a Party Response, which will not become part of the public record of the case.